matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 they provide a logical separation of cluster resources, allowing for the implementation of policies, limits, and permissions on a per-namespace basis.
 This helps in creating a multi-tenant environment with controlled access to resources.

-5) Explain Role-Based Access Control in Kubernetes.
+5) Explain Role-Based Access Control in Kubernetes?
 Answer: RBAC in Kubernetes is a method of regulating access to resources based on the roles of individual users within an organization.
 It allows administrators to define roles with specific permissions (like read, write, delete) and bind these roles to users, groups, or service accounts.
 RBAC ensures that users have access only to the resources they need, following the principle of least privilege.

-NEW SECTION - INTERVIEW 4
+NEW SECTION - INTERVIEW 4.

 1) What is AKS (Azure Kubernetes Service) and its Key Features?
 Answer: AKS is Microsoft Azure's managed container orchestration service, based on Kubernetes.
 Key features include integrated CI/CD experiences, enterprise-grade security and governance, simplified cluster management, automatic scaling, and integration with other Azure services.